top of page

 When deprived of food, the body becomes able to redirect blood from its digestive tract to other cellular structures, particularly the brain.
 With Hijama being performed on the fasting person, it aids with increased waste disposal of toxins from the body (detoxification) and improves the circulation of fresh, nutrient-rich blood to the brain.

-Hijama also benefits the muscles, organs and skin.
+Hijama cupping therapy also benefits the muscles, organs and skin.
 It alleviates pain, reduces inflammation and improves the function of the immune system and the nervous system.

 Having said this, the only main point of concern in regards to having Hijama while fasting, is that it can cause weakness, as shown in the following hadith: